joshfrench/om-wiki-fork/Basic-Tutorial.md

 component. `editable` takes a JavaScript string and presents it while also making it editable.
 In order for this to work the JavaScript string needs to support the Om cursor interface.
-We don't need to implement this ourselves but we do need make sure that JavaScript strings implement `ICloneable` so that Om can do the hard work for us (*Note the following is for demonstration purposes only, it is not recommended in most real applications*.
+We don't need to implement this ourselves but we do need to make sure that JavaScript strings implement `ICloneable` so that Om can do the hard work for us (*Note the following is for demonstration purposes only, it is not recommended in most real applications*.
 Please refer to the